mmiots9/Blog/blog/content/en/pillole/analisi_dati/distnormale/distnormale.en.md

 <div style="text-align: justify;">

 One of the foundations of statistical analysis is the <b>normal distribution</b>.
-In this post we will see what it is, its characteristics and why it is so important in statistics.
+In this post we will see what it is, its characteristics and why it is so important in this field.
 This will allow us to get closer and closer to the answer to the question "Do the glucose values collected in the two hospitals really differ?".
 If you need to refresh your memory, the story begins in the article on the measures of <a href="https://miotsdata.netlify.app/en/pillole/analisi_dati/indici_centralita/indici_centralita/" target="_blank">central tendency</a> and continues in the one on the measures of <a href="https://miotsdata.netlify.app/en/pillole/analisi_dati/indici_dispersione/indici_dispersione/" target="_blank">dispersions</a>.

 ## Normal distribution